MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-rich-activation.md

 # Rich activation in AppLifecycle

-> [!IMPORTANT]
-> AppLifecycle is an experimental feature that is currently supported only in the [experimental release channel](../experimental-channel.md) of the Windows App SDK.
-This feature is not supported for use by apps in production environments.

 In the Windows App SDK, AppLifecycle brings support for UWP-style rich activation behavior to all apps, packaged and unpackaged alike.
 This first release focuses on bringing the most commonly-used activation kinds to unpackaged apps, and future releases aim to support more of UWP's [44 activation kinds](/uwp/api/Windows.ApplicationModel.Activation.ActivationKind).

 Supporting rich activations requires two steps:

 - Tell the system that your app supports one or more rich activation kinds.
 - Receive and process the rich activation payloads your app receives when it is activated.

+## Prerequisites

+> [!IMPORTANT]
+> AppLifecycle APIs are currently supported in the [preview release channel](../preview-channel.md) and [experimental release channel](../experimental-channel.md) of the Windows App SDK.
+This feature is not currently supported for use by apps in production environments.

+To use the AppLifecycle APIs in the Windows App SDK:

+1. Download and install the latest preview or experimental release of the Windows App SDK.
+For more information, see [Install developer tools](../set-up-your-development-environment.md#4-install-the-windows-app-sdk-extension-for-visual-studio).
+2. Follow the instructions to [create a new project that uses the Windows App SDK](../../winui/winui3/create-your-first-winui3-app.md) or to [use the Windows App SDK in an existing project](../use-windows-app-sdk-in-existing-project.md).

 ## Activation details for unpackaged apps